 Source: TSYS 2016 U.S. Consumer Payment Study

 There’s no doubt, it’s tough out there.
 Not only do you have to compete against other businesses, but increasing client demands are adding more pressure on small business owners.
-In our 2018 Infusionsoft by Keap Value Outcome Survey we found out that 70 percent of small businesses think customers are more demanding today than they were in the past.
+In our 2018 Keap Value Outcome Survey we found out that 70 percent of small businesses think customers are more demanding today than they were in the past.
 If you don’t already accept credit and debit card payments, you’ll want to reconsider to keep up with increasing demands and competition from businesses like yours who accept card payments.

 Clients spend more with a credit card